Nigeria: Tension in House of Reps As Members Oppose Rescission of Electoral Act Bill

 Leading the debate, Mr Waive said the motion was informed by the need to revisit the legislation to reflect emerging electoral reforms.
 He urged lawmakers to rescind the earlier decision and recommit the bill to the Committee of the Whole for fresh consideration.

 The motion was seconded and subsequently put to a voice vote by the Speaker, Abbas Tajudeen.
-However, the majority of lawmakers voted against it.
+However, most lawmakers voted against it.

 The outcome sparked protests on the floor, with members openly disagreeing, resulting in a rowdy session that lasted several minutes.

 In an apparent effort to calm tensions, a separate motion was moved for the House to proceed into an executive (closed-door) session.
-When subjected to a voice vote, lawmakers again rejected the proposal.
+When the proposal was put to a voice vote, lawmakers again rejected it.

 Despite the resistance, the House was eventually called into a closed-door session.